hemildesai/genbench/README.md

 Additionally, it also provides an easy to use Optimizer that allows you to apply a variety of optimizations to a model and benchmark it.

 We provide CSV files for prerun benchmarks in the `benchmarks` folder.
 These can be used to quickly compare your results with ours.
-The folder will be updated regularly with new benchmarks.
+The folder will be updated regularly with new models.
 Example notebooks in the `notebooks` folder show how to quickly analyze the results.

 The following optimizations are currently supported (More coming soon, including CUDA graphs, Torch Dynamo export, etc):